E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/Differential_Evolution/README.rst

 Source Code
 ___________

-The source code of the algorithm is avaliable from the `E-CAM Gitlab repository`__.
+The source code of the algorithm is avaliable from the `Differential Evolution repository`__.
 To compile the code execute the Makefile (including the demo.c file provided in the ./test directory).
 The `GNU Scientific Library`__ is necessary (2.4 version tested).
 The de.c file contains the core of the code, in the de.h file the data types are defined.

 Testing